In Spite of War by Angela Morgan – Complete Poem Explanation | Summary & Analysis

 Q3.
 What is the central message of this stanza?

-👉 The stanza shows that the poet remains hopeful and joyful despite war and suffering.
+👉 The stanza teaches that hope and happiness can remain alive despite war, death, and suffering.

 Q5.
 What does “laughs and sings” suggest?

 Q6.
-What kind of tone is used in this stanza?
+What is the tone of this stanza?

 Stanza 2